how to write a killer resume, cover letter, and personal statement

 Your style should be fairly formal.
 Although you do not need to use complete sentences, your style should be clear, concise, and precise.
 Keep your formatting and wording consistent and parallel.

-Statement of Intent Questions
+Personal Statement Questions

 Conventions of the Genre